massimopiazza/personal-website/squareospace/projects/vision-based-navigation/robotic-testbed.md

-Validation of CNN-based algorithms across the domain gap — between synthetic-only image datasets used for training and the real image domain — required extensive use of a robotic testbed.
+Validation of CNN-based algorithms across the domain gap (i.e. between synthetic-only image datasets used for training and the real image domain) required extensive use of a robotic testbed.
 This also enables hardware-in-the-loop testing of the full GNC loop used in a close proximity rendezvous scenario between two spacecraft.

 My role focused on integrating, calibrating and operating a robotic testbed consisting of:
 - two **6-DoF UR10e robotic arms** (both mounted on a rail which provides the 7th DoF), which allows emulating the 6D relative dynamics between two space object during a rendezvous trajectory